Skip to content

 Eight winners, two losers.
 The top position — a major financial services stock — has compounded to +209.79% since its November 2023 entry.
 It went in at a mid-$40s price and has more than tripled including dividends.

-The most interesting active alert right now is an enterprise technology position that ran nearly 95% in under four weeks.
-Marc issued a “Sell Half” alert effective today — take profits on the way up, not after the winner reverses.
+The most notable recent alert is an enterprise technology position that ran nearly 95% in under four weeks.
+Marc issued a “Sell Half” alert on June 1st — take profits on the way up, not after the winner reverses.

 The two losers are both recent entries, both still on Buy.
 The power generation position is down 11.59% and the leisure travel position is down 3.08%.
 Both have stop-loss levels in place well above current prices.